Tempel/notebook/README.md

 * _notebook.fcstd_: Layout of all parts for laser cutting.
 Positioned as if the notepad was lying face-down on a table, with the leather exterior on top.
   The drawing view is exported as an SVG for editing in Inkscape.
+* _leather.svg_ & _leather.ngc_: Toolpath and G-code for cutting the leather
+  backing.
+Converted to paths, split into layers, and exported with a feed rate of 350 mm/minute.